.

 a process in which something changes into a different and usually more complex or better form (in one generation we have seen an evolution from bicycles to space shuttles; processes of the multiverse are always causing change as one form of energy turns into another); development; the process of developing as applied to consciousness

-Biology:.the theory of evolution.presupposes the ability to change expressions of information and energy; although this can be done, deviation from set patterns containing high information cannot be altered permanently but only tampered with in one or a few units of creation's individual expression; for example, DNA can be interfered with in such a way as to alter a future birth but this in no way changes an entire species for all future births as the original designed pattern redounds; one cannot make something better without knowing the original patterns and these are 'locked': Deuteronomy 29:29); evolution in this light pretends to be an unfolding of some pattern, a pattern deemed by those believing in its theory to be of random.origin; its theory that groups of organisms change with passage of time from their original arrangments into brand new kinds (water creatures to land creatures) and this mainly as a result of natural selection, so that descendants differ morphologically and physiologically from their ancestors and this whole set of contrived confusions is now believed to be a poorly concocted.myth; evolution's theory presents to those ignorant of creation options, a historical development of related groups of organisms; phylogeny
+Biology:.the theory of evolution.presupposes the ability to change expressions of information and energy; although this can be done, deviation from set patterns containing high information cannot be altered permanently but only tampered with in one or a few units of creation's individual expression; for example, DNA can be interfered with in such a way as to alter a future birth but this in no way changes an entire species for all future births as the original designed pattern redounds; one cannot make something better without knowing the original patterns and these are 'locked': Deuteronomy 29:29); evolution in this light pretends to be an unfolding of some pattern, a pattern deemed by those believing in its theory to be of random.origin; its stupid theory purports groups of organisms change with passage of time from their original arrangments into brand new kinds (water creatures to land creatures) and this mainly as a result of natural selection, so that descendants differ morphologically and physiologically from their ancestors and this whole set of contrived confusions is now believed to be a poorly concocted.myth; evolution's theory presents to those ignorant of creation options, a historical development of related groups of organisms; phylogeny

 evolutional or evolutionary.adjective